Coronavirus-hit Chinese economy shrinks 6.8 pct in Q1, worst since 1976

 "The situation of epidemic control and prevention continued to improve with a basic interruption in epidemic transmission at home," the NBS said, adding that the resumption of work and production has accelerated and fundamental industries are growing steadily, state-run Xinhua news agency reported.
 Friday's data showed China's job market improved slightly in March, with the surveyed unemployment rate in urban areas standing at 5.9 per cent, down 0.3 percentage points from the previous month, it said.

 China's retail sales of consumer goods, a major indicator of consumption growth, declined 19 per cent year on year in the first quarter of this year hit by the coronavirus outbreak, the NBS report said.
-In March, retail sales of consumer goods reached 2.645 trillion yuan (USD 374 billion approx) down 15.8 per cent year on year.
+NBS spokesperson Mao Shengyong played down the decline, saying that the economy is expected to perform better in Q2 with accelerated work and production resumption and more stronger policy measures put in place to boost the economy.
+Citing a 1.2-per cent growth forecast for China's GDP by the International Monetary Fund (IMF), Mao said China would be one of the few positive readings for the world's major economies.

-Retail sales in rural areas dropped 17.7 per cent year on year in Q1, while that in urban areas decreased 19.1 per cent, the Xinhua report said.
-The decline came as efforts to curb the spread of COVID-19 have kept most people across China indoors, as well as shops and restaurants shut during the past three months.
+China is yet to announce its annual GDP target for the year along with other key targets for inflation, unemployment and the fiscal deficit at the "two sessions," the annual meetings of national lawmakers and political advisors, which were postponed due to coronavirus epidemic, state-run Xinhua news agency reported.
+To further bolster the economy, China has pledged to appropriately raise the fiscal deficit ratio, issue special treasury bonds, increase the scale of special bonds for local governments and guide the interest rate to decline in the loan market.

-Revenues of the catering sector, one of the worst-hit industries, fell 44.3 per cent compared with the same period last year, said the NBS.
-Meanwhile, online sales stayed relatively stable as consumers turned to online services when staying indoors, falling 0.8 per cent year on year, it said.
+Beijing has also signalled plans to announced a significant economic stimulus to help economic recovery, which the state-run People’s Daily said would "expand domestic demand".
+Analysts say that the Covid-19 crisis could significantly dent China’s hold on the global supply chain.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)